1) I was born in a Free City, near the North Sea.

 Email Poem |

-Analysis and Comments on Curriculum Vitae
+Comments, Analysis, and Meaning on Curriculum Vitae

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Curriculum Vitae here.